+Dual-Function Effect

+IMN provides both impedance matching and radiation enhancement simultaneously.

-Confirms that embedding the IMN within the SR antenna is an effective method for compact, high-performance designs. all.
-Overall, the embedded IMN enhances both matching and radiation characteristics simultaneously, enabling a compact dual-function antenna with improved gain, efficiency, and bandwidth stability.
+Confirms that embedding the IMN within the SR antenna is an effective method for compact, high-performance designs.
+In general, embedded IMN enhances both matching and radiation characteristics simultaneously, enabling a compact dual-function antenna with improved gain, efficiency, and bandwidth stability.

 Conclusion

 This work has demonstrated the dual-function capability of a spiral resonator (SR) antenna employing an aperture-coupled feed integrated with an impedance matching network (IMN).
 The experimental results confirm that embedding the IMN not only enhances impedance matching, as evidenced by the significant improvement in S11, but also simultaneously improves radiation performance.
 The measured E–plane and H–plane patterns exhibit increased directivity, symmetry, and stability, highlighting the effectiveness of the proposed design in optimizing both power transfer and far-field characteristics.
-By combining the aperture-coupled feeding mechanism with the integrated IMN, the antenna achieves a synergistic dual function—efficient matching and enhanced radiation—making it a promising candidate for broadband, high-performance wireless applications.
+By combining the aperture-coupled feeding mechanism with the integrated IMN, the antenna achieves a synergistic dual function—efficient matching and enhanced radiation—making it a promising candidate for high-performance wireless broadband applications.

+Declarations

+Conflict of Interest

+The authors have declared that no competing interests exist.

 CRediT Authorship Contribution

-Author Contributions (CRediT) as follow:

-M. Yunus: Conceptualization, Methodology, Formal analysis, Writing – Original Draft.

-Y. Tan: Software, Validation, Visualization, Writing – Review & Editing.

-T. Firmansyah: Investigation, Data Curation, Resources.

-M. Farhan M: Writing – Review & Editing, Visualization.

-B. Budi Rijadi: Project Administration, Supervision.

-Waryani: Assist Project Administration, Supervision

-A. Munir: Funding Acquisition, Supervision.
+M. Yunus: Conceptualization, Methodology, Formal analysis, Writing – Original Draft; Y. Tan: Software, Validation, Visualization, Writing – Review & Editing; T. Firmansyah: Investigation, Data Curation, Resources; M. Farhan M: Writing – Review & Editing, Visualization; B. Budi Rijadi: Project Administration, Supervision; Waryani: Assist Project Administration, Supervision; A. Munir: Funding Acquisition, Supervision.

 Acknowledgment

 The authors would like to express their highest appreciation and gratitude to Yayasan Pakuan Siliwangi, through the LPPM of Pakuan University, for the funding support provided under the 2024 Internal Grant Collaboration Research Scheme with the research title "Dual-Function Aperture-Coupled Spiral Resonator Antenna with Integrated Impedance Matching Network for Enhanced Radiation Performance" based on Contract Number: 140/LPPM-UP/KPK/XI/2024.
 This support has been highly valuable in carrying out the research activities and in the preparation of this article until its completion.